 Pneumonia is an inflammation (reaction of the immune system, the body’s natural defence system) in the lung tissue.
 It can be caused by several microorganisms such as different kinds of bacteria, virus and fungi.
 It can also be caused by chemicals that are breathed in.
 The inflammation leads to a diminished function of the lungs and common symptoms are associated to the decreased ability of the blood to take up oxygen from the air.
 Especially in the hospital setting, pneumonia can be caused by infection by the bacteria Pseudomonas auruginosa.
 A serotype is defined by the kind of antibodies (proteins of the immune system that bind to foreign molecules) that are induced by different strains of microorganisms, in this case the bacterium.
 Serotype O11 is one of the most common strains of Pseudomonas auruginosa.
 Pneumonia caused by serotype O11 Pseudomonas aeruginosa is a life-threatening condition.

 - What is the estimated number of patients affected by the condition?

-At the time of designation pneumonia caused by serotype O11 Pseudomonas aeruginosa affected less than 5 in 10,000 people in the European Union (EU)*.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
-This is below the threshold for orphan designation which is 5 in 10,000.
-This is equivalent to a total of around 230,000 people.
+At the time of designation, pneumonia caused by serotype O11 Pseudomonas aeruginosa affected less than 5 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 234,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?